 Flexible groupings are carried out to cater for students at point of need from Prep to Six.
 Teachers build strong relationships with all students and ensure that differentiation through math’s lessons provides for all our learners.

-Problem Solving is embedded through all Maths units.
+Problem solving :We have an evidence based whole school problem solving approach.
+Problem Solving is embedded through all Mathematics units.

 Intervention and Extension is provided by our Personalised Learning Approach, catering for the individual child.

-Frankston Heights is well resourced with maths equipment, both at whole school and classroom level.
+Frankston Heights is well resourced with mathematics equipment, both at whole school and classroom level.
 Regular inventory is undertaken to ensure classroom needs are met and updated.

-Assessment: We utilise pre and post testing, on demand testing and PAT testing.
-All data is collected on a whole school data system.
+Assessment: We uitlise pre and post testing, on demand testing and PAT testing.
+All data is collected and analysed on a whole school data system.